ironijunior/stock-management/README.md

 To run as a Docker Image, execute in root directory:

-`docker build -t stock-management . && docker run -p 8080:8080 -it stock-management`
+`docker build -t stock-management . && docker run -p 8080:8080 -it --rm stock-management`

 ## Endpoints